svensp/hcloud_ocf/README.md

 Hetzner Cloud Pacemaker OCF Resource Agents, FloatingIp and STONITH device

 ## Install
+The following python extensions need to be present on your system:

+- lxml
+- hetznercloud

 Download the zip-packaged distribution files from the releases page and place them in your ocf resource agent directory and/or stonith plugin directory